-Charles Hatfield teaches popular culture, children’s literature, SF and fantasy, and, most especially, comics.
-He co-founded and served as the first President (2015-2018) of the Comics Studies Society (http://comicssociety.org), the US's first professional association for comics scholars and teachers.
-In addition, he has served on the boards of the MLA Forum for Comics and Graphic Narratives (2010-2014) and the International Comic Arts Forum (1997-2009).
-He now heads the Comics@CSUN initiative.
-He is author of "Hand of Fire: The Comic Art of Jack Kirby" (2011) and "Alternative Comics" (2005), co-editor of "The Superhero Reader" (2013) and curator of the CSUN exhibition "Comic Book Apocalypse," the US's largest-ever exhibition of original art by comics legend Jack Kirby (2015).
-In 2014, Hatfield won CSUN's Preeminent Scholarly Publications Award.
-His essays on comics have been published in diverse books and journals, and he has given talks on comics at numerous conferences.
-He now co-edits the "Studies in Comics and Cartoons" series for the Ohio State University Press.
+Charles Hatfield teaches comics, word/image studies, popular culture studies, children’s literature, SF, fantasy, transmedia adaptation, and more.
+His research focuses on comics.
+He co-founded and served as first President (2015-2018) of the Comics Studies Society (comicssociety.org), the US's first professional association for comics scholars and teachers.
+He has also served on the boards of the MLA Forum for Comics and Graphic Narratives (2010-2014) and International Comic Arts Forum (1997-2009).
+CH is author of "Hand of Fire: The Comics Art of Jack Kirby" (2011) and "Alternative Comics" (2005), co-editor of "Comic Studies: A Guidebook" (2020) and "The Superhero Reader" (2013), and curator of the CSUN exhibition "Comic Book Apocalypse," the US's largest-ever show of original art by the legendary Jack Kirby (2015).
+In 2014, CH won CSUN's Preeminent Scholarly Publications Award.
+He has published widely and given talks at many conferences.
+He co-edits the "Studies in Comics and Cartoons" series for the Ohio State University Press.

-Ph.D.
+- Ph.D.
 2000, University of Connecticut

-M.A.
+- M.A.
 1991, University of Connecticut

-B.A.
+- B.A.
 1988, University of California Santa Barbara